44 X 20: Pickler, Pickled…

 Closer to home, I utilize outdoor tennis court facilities a lot.
 These courts – in Kilworth, Komoka, and Delaware – are public tennis courts maintained by the municipality.
 Within the last few years, pickleball court lines have been superimposed on the tennis courts.
 For example, here is a court at the Komoka Community Centre:

 The PB lines are in yellow, tennis in white.
 For size comparisons, note that the PB baselines are just a little bit, maybe a foot longer than the white, rear service line on the tennis court.
 Tennis nets are just 2 inches higher in the centre than pickleball nets so they are relatively the same; at the very least, the extra height adds an adaptive challenge when doing dink shots on a tennis court.
 On such public courts, the kitchen is only marked by boundary lines, not coloured differently as the area is on specialized, pickleball-only courts.
 Again, this isn’t much of an issue to most players because it’s the 7-foot line that is ingrained in players’ awareness.
-The court where I play and practice the most is in the park in Kilworth, 4 blocks from my home:
+The court where I often play and practice the most is in the park in Kilworth, 4 blocks from my home:

 Resurfaced in the Summer of 2022, the blue-painted concrete provides great, visible contrast for the white tennis and yellow PB lines.
 The photo above was taken in December 2022 when the tennis nets had been removed for winter storage.
 I was able to bring my own net and set it to the correct centre- and post-heights.
 The newest courts – completed in 2022 – close to my home are the 2 courts in Mt Brydges, just behind the Legion.
 The surface was asphalt and the kitchen was not coloured distinctly but they were well built even if not a lot of space behind each baseline: